Direct Communications Link · DCL

 messages (by teleprinter, fax or computer) allows time for proper translation

-Since the 1990s, it is possible to have a direct voice conversation with
+Since 1990, it is possible to have a direct voice conversation with

 the other end, but this is not considered part of the Hotline.